cx-pan/blogcode/source/_posts/Atomic-Habits-by-James-Clear.md

 Each habit not only gets results but also teaches you something far more important: to trust yourself.
 You start to believe you can actually accomplish these things.

 **Chapter Summary**
-There are three levels of change: *outcome change, process change, and identity change*.
+- There are three levels of change: *outcome change, process change, and identity change*.
 The most effective way to change your habits is to focus not on what you want to achieve, but on who you wish to become.
-Your identity emerges out of your habits.
+- Your identity emerges out of your habits.
 Every action is a vote for the type of person you wish to become.
-Becoming the best version of yourself requires you to continuously edit your beliefs, and to upgrade and expand your identity.
+- Becoming the best version of yourself requires you to continuously edit your beliefs, and to upgrade and expand your identity.

-The real reason habits matter is not because they can get you better results (although they can do that), but because they can change your beliefs about yourself.
+- The real reason habits matter is not because they can get you better results (although they can do that), but because they can change your beliefs about yourself.

 ## 1.3 How to Build Better Habits in 4 Simple Steps
-The cue triggers your brain to initiate a behavior.
-It is a bit of information that predicts a reward.

-Cravings are the second step, and they are the motivational force behind every habit.
-Without some level of motivation or desire—without craving a change—we have no reason to act.

-Every craving is linked to a desire to change your internal state.
+渴望是改变行为习惯的原因，是动力。Every craving is linked to a desire to change your internal state.

 The response is the actual habit you perform, which can take the form of a thought or an action.
 Whether a response occurs depends on how motivated you are and how much friction is associated with the behavior.

-Rewards are the end goal of every habit.

-We chase rewards because they serve two purposes: (1) they satisfy us and (2) they teach us.

-We can split these four steps into two phases: the problem phase and the solution phase.
-The problem phase includes the cue and the craving, and it is when you realize that something needs to change.
-The solution phase includes the response and the reward, and it is when you take action and achieve the change you desire.
+奖励是形成习惯的最终目标。它要么使我们满足，要么教会我们一些东西。
+前两个cue, craving是问题阶段
+后两个response, reward为解决阶段。

 **Chapter Summary**
-- A habit is a behavior that has been repeated enough times to become automatic.- The ultimate purpose of habits is to solve the problems of life with as little energy and effort as possible.
+- A habit is a behavior that has been repeated enough times to become automatic.
+- The ultimate purpose of habits is to solve the problems of life with as little energy and effort as possible.
 - Any habit can be broken down into a feedback loop that involves four steps: cue, craving, response, and reward.
 - The Four Laws of Behavior Change are a simple set of rules we can use to build better habits.
 - They are (1) make it obvious, (2) make it attractive, (3) make it easy, and (4) make it satisfying.